sicedia/sharepoint_2019_connect_api/README.md

 ## Support

 For issues and questions:
-1. Check the troubleshooting section
-2. Review the logs for error details
+1. Review the logs for error details
-3. Open an issue in the repository with:
+2. Open an issue in the repository with:
    - Error messages
    - Environment details
    - Steps to reproduce